ADD CONDITION

 How should I use Bactoshield for surgical hand scrubbing?

-Wet your hands and forearms, clean your fingernails, scrub with about 8 mL of product for 1.5 minutes, rinse, and repeat the process.
+Wet your hands and forearms for 30 seconds, clean your fingernails, scrub with about 8 mL of product for 1.5 minutes, rinse, and repeat the process.

 Are there any contraindications for using Bactoshield?